• Our Services

 Why Attention to Detail Matters Most in Marketing

-July 15, 2020 Posted by Tim Ito Uncategorized
+May 12, 2025 Posted by Tim Ito Uncategorized

+[Updated May 2025].
 A few years ago, I was lucky enough to hear a talk from the great chef Thomas Keller, whose restaurants (French Laundry, Per Se, and Bouchon) have arguably done more to influence American cooking than any others in the United States.
 At one point during his presentation, Keller asked a kind of rhetorical question: “What makes our cooking so good compared to others?”
 He smiled a bit, then gave an example of what made for a great piece of fish versus just a good piece of fish.
 He suggested that the distinction hinged on something he called “finesse” – the little details in the presentation, the seasoning, and the precise approach to time and temperature that made the dish stand out versus a more standard preparation.

 The truly extraordinary chefs, he said, exhibit such finesse every time they present a plate.

-His point was not lost on me: The people who are really great at what they do focus on executing – not just the big things but also on all the little details.
+His point was not lost on me: The people who are really great at what they do focus on executing – not just the big things, but also on all the little details.
 And that’s true whether it’s cooking, sports, medicine, construction, the arts, or marketing.

 Why Details Matter in Marketing.
 Example: E-Commerce

 Let me explain how it relates to marketing with a simple illustration: You have an e-commerce site that, through various channels (direct, email, paid search, paid display, content marketing), gets about 1 million visitors a month.
 Of those visitors, say 20 percent (200,000) make it to a product page.
-From there, 25 percent (50,000) put an item in the cart and then 60 percent of the cart audience actually checks out (30,000).
-So, roughly 3 percent of the visitors, which is about average for many e-commerce sites, makes a purchase.
+From there, 25 percent (50,000) put an item in the cart, and then 60 percent of the cart audience actually checks out (30,000).
+So, roughly 3 percent of the visitors, which is about average for many e-commerce sites, make a purchase.
 Let’s also assume the average purchase price is $75.

 For the month, that site earns $2.25m.
 So far, so good.

 Now, let’s look into the details.
-What if by changing a subject line on several emails, I could get better open and click-thru rates?
-Maybe I improve the language on our emails’ calls to action so they’re clearer and more relevant and similarly get a few percentage points of improvement.
+What if by changing a subject line on several emails, I could get better open and click-through rates?
+Maybe I can improve the language on our emails’ calls to action so they’re clearer and more relevant, and similarly get a few percentage points of improvement.
 Let’s say I also adjust our paid search ads to create more urgency, improving our performance there, and I make some SEO changes (headlines, URLs, title tags, image alt text) that make our product pages more relevant to potential buyers’ searches – say that gets us to page 1 for a few different listings in the store.
 Overall, let’s estimate that I could improve relevant incoming visitor traffic by 10 percent.
 So instead of 1 million visitors, I get 1.1 million visitors.
-With the same buyer funnel, I would get 220,000 people to a product page, 55,000 to put an item in the cart, 33,000 to purchase and earn $2.475m ($225,000 more).
+With the same buyer funnel, I would get 220,000 people to a product page, 55,000 to put an item in the cart, 33,000 to purchase, and earn $2.475m ($225,000 more).

 Details Make Your Buyer Funnel ‘Efficient’